-A toy that many parents have come to love is a child’s kitchen.
-Toy cooking sets come in a wide variety of sizes, materials, design and functions.
+Many parents have come to love play kitchens.
+These playsets come in a wide variety of sizes, materials, design and functions.
 They offer huge benefits to growing kids of all ages.

-This post covers extensively everything a parent needs to know about a children’s kitchen set before making a buying decision.
-But first, let’s take a look at the trending kid’s kitchens in 2018.
-You can also use the content marker below to jump to any section of this long read.
+This post covers extensively everything you need to know about children’s kitchens set before making a buying decision.
+But first, let’s take a look at the best play kitchens in 2019.
+Use the content marker below to jump to any section of particular interest.

 1. KidKraft Uptown Espresso Kitchen

-One thing a play kitchen must be able to do and do very well is to engage kids.
-And that is only possible if it comes with enough features since this is what will boost a child’s engagement with the toy.
+One thing a play kitchen must do and do well is to engage kids.
+And that is only possible if they come with enough features since this is what will boost a child’s engagement with the toy.

 One play kitchen that has been wowing parents in that regards is the KidKraft Uptown Espresso Kitchen.